eggheadio-projects/demo-sort-string/script.md

 # Case insensitive sorting for string arrays
-> We look at the default `Array.prototype.sort` behavior and discuss how you can to case insensitive sorts
+> We look at the default `Array.prototype.sort` behavior and discuss how you can do case insensitive string sorting.

 Here we have an array of a few strings.